informalsystems/quint/tutorials/lesson4-sets/sets.md

 The simplest thing @KryptoCoffeeCat can do with `availablePairs` is to check, which pairs are in the table.
-For example, check they try the following definitions:
+For example, try the following definitions: